theSteveMitchell/snakeGame/README.md

 ## snakeGame

 The game of Snake is my "Hello World" equivalent.
-It's my quest to create this game in every programming language I know, or to die trying.
+My quest is to create this game in every programming language I know, or to die trying.
+I guess, preferrably the latter.

 Here is an example using mostly js and JQuery, hosted in Rails.

-##features
+##stack/features

 1. Jquery powered, using HTML 5 canvas.
 2. private javascript object with public api to prevent cheating.